Cover Her Face

 Cover Her Face is the debut 1962 crime novel of P. D. James.
-It details the investigations by her poetry-writing detective Adam Dalgliesh into the death of a young, ambitious maid, surrounded by a family which has reasons to want her gone – or dead.
+It details the investigations into the death of a young, ambitious maid, surrounded by a family which has reasons to want her gone – or dead.
 The title is taken from a passage from John Webster's The Duchess of Malfi: "Cover her face.
-Mine eyes dazzle; she died young."
+Mine eyes dazzle; she died young," which is quoted by one of the characters in the novel.

 Plot summary

-The story opens with a dinner party hosted by Mrs. Eleanor Maxie at Martingale, a medieval manor house in the (fictional) Essex village of Chadfleet.
+The story opens with a dinner party hosted by Mrs. Eleanor Maxie at Martingale, a manor house in the (fictional) Essex village of Chadfleet.
 Mrs. Maxie's son and daughter, Stephen Maxie and Deborah Riscoe, are both at the party.
-Serving at the party is Sally Jupp, an unmarried mother with an infant son, who was employed by Mrs. Maxie.
+Serving at table is Sally Jupp, chosen from a local refuge for unmarried mothers to help in the house by Mrs Maxie and now living in with her infant son, Jimmy.
+Also present at the meal are Stephen's former romantic interest, Catherine Bowers; Alice Liddell, warden of St Mary's Refuge; and Dr Epps, the family doctor.

-Deborah later goes to London and visits Stephen at the hospital where he works and sees her brother talking with Sally.
-Stephen says that Sally brought him some of their terminally ill father's tablets, which she found on old Mr. Maxie's bed.
-Stephen suspects that Mr. Maxie manages to deceive his devoted servant Martha, pretending to take his tablets when he is simply hiding them in his bed.
+Deborah later visits Stephen at the hospital where he works and sees her brother talking with Sally.
+Stephen says that Sally had brought him some of their terminally ill father's sleeping tablets, Sommeil, which she found under old Mr. Maxie's bed.
+Stephen suspects that Mr. Maxie has managed to deceive his devoted servant Martha, pretending to take the tablets when he is simply concealing them for a suicide attempt.
 On the day of St. Cedd's church fete, Sally announces that Stephen has asked her to marry him.
 The following day, Martha complains that Sally has overslept again.
-On entering the room, Sally's lifeless body is found.
+On entering the room, Sally's strangled body is found.
 Detective Chief Inspector Adam Dalgliesh and Detective Sergeant Martin arrive and begin their investigation.

-It emerges that Sally had been secretly married to James Ritchie, who has a successful job in Venezuela, but he returns to England after her death.
-Sally had blackmailed her uncle (who unbeknownst to her had spent her modest trust fund) into giving her 30 pounds.
-She had pretended to be an unmarried mother because revealing the marriage would jeopardise her husband's job and she liked to 'play with people'.
-She revealed Stephen Maxie's proposal of marriage for the same reason, although it is notable that she had not accepted it.
+It emerges much later that Sally had been secretly married to James Ritchie, who returns from his job in Venezuela after her death.
+Sally had blackmailed her uncle (who unbeknownst to her had spent her trust fund) into giving her 30 pounds.
+She had pretended to be unmarried because revealing her marriage would have jeopardised her husband's job and she liked to "play with people".
+She revealed Stephen Maxie's proposal of marriage for the same reason, although it is notable that she had not accepted it, and deliberately uses Deborah's mug for her cocoa on her final night.

-Martha had been regularly drugging Sally at night so that she would oversleep, be discredited, and eventually dismissed.
+The cocoa discovered at Sally's bedside is found to contain traces of Mr Maxie's sleeping tablets.
+Martha has been using them to drug Sally's cocoa so that she would oversleep, be discredited and eventually dismissed.
 It is Mrs. Eleanor Maxie who eventually confesses to the murder of Sally Jupp after Dalgliesh reveals everyone's movements on the night.
 It is clear, through a process of elimination, that only she could be the culprit.

-The novel ends with a meeting between Adam Dalgliesh and Deborah Riscoe.
-It is hinted that a relationship will develop between Adam and Deborah.
+The novel ends with a later meeting between Adam Dalgliesh and Deborah Riscoe, where it is hinted that a future relationship will develop between them.